Pomax/node-flickrapi/README.md

 it server-side (authenticated calls from the browser are too insecure to support for the moment, and will throw an error).

-## how to use this package
+## how to use this package with Node.js

-The initial require is simply `require("flickrapi")` after making sure you added flickrapi to your package.json, either manually or by running `npm install flickrapi --save` for the project you're using it in.
+The initial require in your code is simply `require("flickrapi")` after making sure you added flickrapi to your package.json, either manually or by running `npm install flickrapi --save` for the project you're using it in.

 Once available, you can authenticate with flickr, which will result in a callback that gives you the actual API object: